Skip to content

 French Campaign in Egypt

 Upon his arrival in Alexandria, Napoleon quickly took over the city.
 But as he marched toward central Egypt, he wanted to appear as trying to keep his visit mild.
-He even went as far as falsely claiming he converted to Islam to deceptively convince the Egyptians he came in peace and not at all to plunder and pillage their country.
+He even went as far as falsely claiming he converted to Islam to deceptively convince the Egyptians he came in peace and not at all to take and pillage their country.

 So, they did.